Zijad Lugavić

 Zijad Lugavić (born 15 October 1973) is a Bosnian politician serving as the 32nd mayor of Tuzla since December 2022.
 He is a member of the Social Democratic Party.

 Born in 1973, Lugavić graduated in economics from the University of Tuzla.
 He worked in administrative bodies and in the real sector before getting elected mayor of Tuzla.

 Early life and education

 Lugavić was born on 15 October 1973 in Tuzla, SR Bosnia and Herzegovina, SFR Yugoslavia.
 He graduated from the Faculty of Economics at the University of Tuzla in 2000.
-He obtained his master's degree from the Faculty of Economics in Tuzla in 2014, and the title of Doctor of Social Science in the field of economics in 2020.
+He obtained his master's degree from the Private Faculty Travnik in 2014, and the title of Doctor of Social Science in the field of economics in 2020.

 Lugavić was part of the Army of the Republic of Bosnia and Herzegovina during the Bosnian War in the 1990s.
 Following the war and his undergraduate studies, he worked in administrative bodies and as an interpreter in a number of international organizations, before moving to the real sector.